apache/doris/docs/en/docs/advanced/best-practice/compaction.md

 # Compaction

-Doris writes data through a structure similar to LSM-Tree, and continuously merges small files into large ordered files through compaction in background.
-Compaction handles operations such as delete and update.
+Doris writes data through a structure similar to LSM-Tree, and continuously merges small files into large ordered files through compaction in the background.
+Compaction handles operations such as deletion and updating.

 Appropriately adjusting the compaction strategy can greatly improve load and query efficiency.
 Doris provides the following two compaction strategies for tuning: